 I found that by creating services based on what my clients and future clients were asking, I was able to help a wider range of people.
 Plus I had fun creating new services!

 I know I didn’t go into much depth about any one topic, so if there is something you are interested in knowing more about, please leave a comment and I can create something to help you out!!
-I love sharing what I learned because I feel it is important to share the wealth!!
+I love sharing what I learned on how to become a professional organizer because I feel it is important to share the wealth!!